Optimization for Nintendo 64

 You can use the same command to launch the rom correctly loading the texture pack.

-Go to launch one of the N64 games you have enabled a high resolution texture pack for.
-Launch that game Press x when it launches change the video mode to one of the High Resolution options.
-Most likely mupen64plus-GlideN64-highres You can make that setting as the default for all 64 roms, which would be fine but likely as N64 stuff requires so much video tuning you will probably want to set this option on each rom you have uploaded a hi-resolution texture pack for.
+Go to launch one of the N64 games you have uploaded a high resolution texture pack for.
+Launch that game Press x or any key when it launches change the video mode to one of the following options mupen64plus-gles2rice-highres or mupen64plus-GLideN64-highres

 Please also feel free to reference the Rice 64 github page for the source documentation https://github.com/mupen64plus/mupen64plus-video-rice